onesentforth/discipleschool/content/post/stock-and-flow/index.md

 +++
 title = "Stock and Flow"
-description = "A Basic Content and Social Media Strategy for OneSentForth" author = "Jason West" date = "2018-05-14" lastmod = ""
+description = "A Basic Content and Social Media Strategy for Disciple School" author = "Jason West" date = "2018-05-14" lastmod = ""